-The redevelopment of Assyakirin mosque, located at 550 Yung An Road Singapore 618617 costs approximately S$10.2 million; to accommodate the needs and demand of Muslims in the Jurong area.
+Located at 550 Yung An Road Singapore 618617, the redevelopment of Assyakirin Mosque, costing S$10.2 million, was to accommodate the needs and demands of the Muslim community in the Jurong area.

-This project was completed at the end of the year 2002.
-The Assyakirin Mosque Management Board requested and gained permission from the Islamic Religious Council of Singapore (MUIS) to hold various projects to raise development fund.
+The redevelopment project was completed at the end of the year 2002.
+The Assyakirin Mosque Management Board requested, and gained permission from, the Islamic Religious Council of Singapore (MUIS) to hold various projects to raise development funds.

-The previous Assyakirin mosque was built and declared open on 30 th April 1978.
+The previous Assyakirin Mosque was built and declared open on 30th April 1978.
 It was the third new generation mosque built in the First Stage.
-Cost of building construction and land purchase was S$1,270,950.59.
-(Excluding fixtures and fittings and office equipment).
+The cost of building construction and land purchase was S$1,270,950.59, excluding fixtures and fittings and office equipment.

 Leading To The Redevelopment Project

-Based on findings from detailed study made by MUIS in 1997, it was decided that Assyakirin mosque have to be redeveloped to meet future needs.
+Based on findings from a detailed study made by MUIS in 1997, it was decided that Assyakirin Mosque needed to be redeveloped to meet future needs.

-- Rapid development would take place within the five year period in the Jurong region.
-Old flats would be replaced with spanking newly designed flats.
+- Rapid developments were expected to take place within the next five-year period in the Jurong region.
+For instance, old HDB flats were to be replaced with spanking newly-designed HDB flats.

-- Population growth expected in the Jurong West Extension area.
-Highly likely more Muslims will relocate to this region.
-At that point of time, Assyakirin mosque can only accommodate 3,000 congregations.
-It will not be able to cater to any increase in numbers of congregation during public holidays.
+- Significant population growth was expected to take place in the Jurong West Extension area.
+Consequently, it was highly likely that more Muslims would relocate to this region.
+As Assyakirin Mosque was only able to accommodate 3,000 congregants at that time, it would not have had the capacity to host any huge increase in congregants during public holidays.

-- This situation will be made worse when development in its surrounding area has completed.
+- This situation was expected to worsen when developments in its surrounding area were completed.

-- Majapahit mosque was demolished in the year 2000, increasing the possibility of growth in number of Assyakirin mosque’s congregation.
+- In addition, Majapahit Mosque was demolished in the year 2000, increasing the possibility of growth in the number of congregants flocking to Assyakirin Mosque.

-Based on the above and several other factors i.e. user-friendly and modern facilities, cost effective, optimum design and other technical requirements, MUIS decided to embark on redeveloping the new Assyakirin Mosque.
-This decision is corresponding with government efforts in the national development program.
+Based on the above and several other factors, including the need for user-friendly and modern facilities, the cost-effectiveness of commencing construction at that time, the availability of an optimum design and other technical requirements, MUIS decided to embark on redeveloping Assyakirin Mosque.
+This decision also corresponded with government efforts in the national development program.